MicrosoftDocs/customer-insights/ci-docs/review-unification.md

 ### Output entities from data unification

+When the unification process completes, the unified customer profile entity, called *Customer*, is listed on the **Entities** page in the **Profiles** section.
+The first successful unification run creates the unified *Customer* entity.
+All subsequent runs expand that entity.

 Deduplication and conflation entities are created and display in the **System** section in the **Entities** page.
 A deduplicated entity for each of the source entities is created with the name **Deduplication_DataSource_Entity**.
-The **ConflationMatchPairs:CustomerInsights** entity contains information about cross-entity matches.
+The **ConflationMatchPairs** entity contains information about cross-entity matches.

 A deduplication output entity contains the following information:
 - IDs / Keys